sarpilgaz/yt_twitch_WoN_chatbot/README.md

     - create a new project, name it however you wish
     - Find and enable youtube data API v3
     - click create credentials, then oauth client ID
-    - select desktop app, and finally note the client id and secret
+    - select desktop app, and finally note the client id and secret in the corresponding fields in `config.json`

 ---

 ## Building and Running

-This application allows you to run both Twitch and YouTube bots for a live-streaming interaction.
-The bots handle chat messages, process commands, and interact with users.
 The bots can be run either directly from the Python interpreter or compiled into standalone executables using `PyInstaller`.

+If the code is compiled, the configuration file `config.json` should be copiied over to the directory where the executeable is.

 For the youtube bot to work, you need to have a livestream already open, as you cannot access the chat without a livestream, unlike twitch.